marcelo-ferraz/Surrogates/readme.md

 #Welcome to Surrogates
 Leave your code simple and direct, by doing exactly what it says.
-Then, to a client, provide a very sophisticated facade that will have separated concerns and responsibilities.
+Then, to a client, provide a very sophisticated façade that will have separated concerns and responsibilities.
 Those features can be reused for many other porpoises.

 ><i class="icon-quote-left"></i>*"Keep your business code **simple**"*<i class="icon-quote-right"></i>

-Surrogates is a direct and versatile object masher, which injects aspects and features into any code.
+Surrogates is a direct and versatile object masher, which injects aspects and functionalities into any code.
-It hooks on your regular OOP and enables you to add highly abstracted features that otherwise would imply in many replicated lines of code, inheritance, helpers and maintenance.
+It hooks on your regular OOP and ables you to add highly abstracted features that otherwise would imply in many replicated lines of code, inheritance, helpers and maintenance.
 ><i class="icon-quote-left"></i>*"Apply any immediate, or temporary, changes to a problematic legacy code"*<i class="icon-quote-right"></i>

-Sometimes a legacy class or system, has to have an instrumentation logic, because some method is too expensive, or a page is bloated, or just not working.
-You can add those behaviors to any class that is not static.
-Or you need to temporarily add some triggers to a project, so you can run a new one in parallel.
-The list goes on and on.
-Access logic in memory, disable partially an website, create a fast and simple dependency injection logic, etc.
->:exclamation: As this is a non-linear line of thought, **it can turn, very easily, into a big mess**.
-So please, **use it wisely** and **document it as much as you might think you will need**.

 You can find the latest version of this project at [Nuget](#www.nuget.org/packages/Surrogates/)'s site.
 Or the nuget in Visual Studio.
 It is your call.

->*The new [**.Applications**](#surrogatesapplications) project is now available!
-Please go the [its section](#surrogatesapplications) and check their premade aspects.*

 ____
 ## Table of Contents